o2r-project/erc-spec/docs/spec/index.md

 ### Purpose, target audience, and context

-This specification defines a structure to transport and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science)).
+This specification defines a structure to transport and execute a computational scientific analysis (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science)).
-It carries technical and conceptual details on how to implement the reproducibility specifications and is as such most suitable **for developers**.
+It carries technical and conceptual details on how to implement tools to enhance reproducibility and is most suitable **for developers**.
 **Authors** may feel more comfortable with the _[user guides](/#user-guides)_.

-These analyses typically comprise a workspace on a researcher's computer, which contains _data_ ([born digital](https://en.wikipedia.org/wiki/Born-digital), simulated, or other), _code_, third party _software_ or libraries, and _outputs_ of research such as digital plots or data.
+These analyses typically comprise a digital workspace on a researcher's computer, which contains _data_ ([born digital](https://en.wikipedia.org/wiki/Born-digital), simulated, or other), _code_, third party _software_ or libraries, and _outputs_ of research such as digital plots or data.
-Code and libraries are required in executable form to re-do a specific analysis.
+Code and libraries are required in executable form to re-do a specific analysis or workflow.
-Research is only put into a context by a _textual_ publication, a research paper, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
+Research is only put into a context by a _text_, e.g. a research paper, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
-The text comes in two forms: one that is machine readable, and another one that is suitable for being read by humans.
+The text comes in two forms: one that is machine readable, and another one that is suitable for being viewed by humans.
-The latter is often derived, or "rendered" from the former and can be static, visual, or even interactive following a trend towards more interactivity between reader and scientific publication.
+The latter is derived, or "rendered", from the former.
+The viewing experience can be static, textual, visual, or interactive.

-Putting all of these elements in a self-contained bundle allows examining, reproducing, transferring, archiving, and formal validation of computational research results.
+Putting all of these elements in a self-contained bundle allows examining, reproducing, transferring, archiving, and formally validating computational research results in a time frame for peer review and collaboration.
-The ERC specification also defines metadata and file structures to support these actions.
+The ERC specification defines metadata and file structures to support these actions.

-### Major constituents and design goals
+### Major constituents

-Three major constituents classify user interaction with ERC:
+Three major constituents group possible user interactions with ERC.

+Create
-- [**Create**](../glossary.md#create) means transforming a workspace with data, code and text into an ERC.
+: [Creation](../glossary.md#create) is transforming a workspace with data, code and text into an ERC.

-- [**Examine**](../glossary.md#examine) means looking at depths of an ERC, scrutinizing its contents.
+Examine
+: [Examination](../glossary.md#examine) is evaluating ERC at different levels, from inspecting contents to creating derived analyses.

+Discover
-- [**Discover**](../glossary.md#discover) means searching for content powered by ERC properties, such as text, content metadata, code metadata et cetera.
+: [Discovery](../glossary.md#discover) is searching for content powered by ERC properties, such as text, content metadata, code metadata et cetera.

-A core design goal is _simplicity_.
+### Design goals

+Simplicity
-This specification should not re-do something which already exists (if it is an open specification or tool).
+: This specification should not re-do something which already exists (if it is an open specification or tool).
 It must be possible to create a valid and working ERC _manually_, while supporting tools should be able to cover typical use cases with minimal required input by a creating user.

-The final important notion is the one of _nested containers_.
+Nested containers
-We acknowledge well defined standards for packaging a set of files, and different approaches to create an executable code package.
+: We acknowledge well defined standards for packaging a set of files, and different approaches to create an executable code package.
 Therefore an ERC comprises _one or more containers but is itself subject to being put into a container_.
 We distinguish these containers into the inner or "runtime" container and the outer container, which is used for transfer of complete ERC and not content-aware validation.